John Carson (physician): Career

+Death

+Carson died on October 26, 1794, in Philadelphia, at age 41, from aperitonsillar abscess and was never able to formally assume the duties at the University of Pennsylvania School of Medicine.

 Carson was originally buried at the Arch Street Second Presbyterian Church Cemetery, but his remains were removed to Mount Vernon Cemetery in 1864 when the Arch Street Cemetery closed.
 His wife, Agnes, returned to Scotland following his death.
-Carson had been the father to ten children.
-Several of Carson's later relatives would go on to have long-standing affiliations with the University of Pennsylvania, including physician and botanist Joseph Carson (pharmacist), attorney Hampton L. Carson (lawyer), and evolutionary biologist Hampton L. Carson (biologist).
+Carson fathered ten children.
+Several of Carson's later relatives went on to have long-standing affiliations with the University of Pennsylvania, including physician and botanist Joseph Carson, attorney Hampton L. Carson, and evolutionary biologist Hampton L. Carson.